 Metacognition is “the awareness or understanding of one’s own thought processes.”
 After rats became laboratory rats, scientists started to wonder whether rats have metacognition.
 The jury’s out on that one.
 At the very least, we could say that rats seem to have a psychology similar to humans.
 Snakes eat rats.

 Rats have ben trained to detect land mines and tuberculosis through smell.
 Rats feature prominently in the “bamboo death” in northeastern India through the stuff that make up nightmares, the so-called rat flood.
 Rats have the ability to swim up sewer pipes and into toilets.
-I have a couple of phobias: claustrophobia and musophobia (fear of rats or mice).
+I have at least a few phobias: trytophobia, claustrophobia and musophobia (fear of rats or mice).
 The musophobia I can trace back to one of my earliest memories.
-My mother was screaming after a rat climbed up a sewer pipe and into our toilet in Bogota, Colombia in 1981.
+My mother screaming when a rat climbed up a sewer pipe and into our toilet in Bogota, Colombia in 1981.
 I was two.
 For years afterward, I would double and even triple check the toilet before using it.
 I’m not sure where the claustrophobia came from.
 Perhaps, the metacognition.
+[I do a whole post on trytophobia.]

 The pied piper of Hamelin led rats away from an infested town and then the children, in punishment of the fickle nature of humans.